 The Fellowship positions require ability to work in a technical environment.
 Potential Fellows – who can be from academia or industry - will need to have significant experience and track record of leading or working on data or technology projects.
 They will need to have expertise in computer and social sciences, data science, software development, UX/UI design or technology (such as wireless and sensor networks, ICT and cyber security, and Internet of Things).

-Fellows will work with a team of data scientists, software developers, coders and other experts from IDA’s Government Digital Services and other government agencies on a range of data and digital projects that aim to tackle real-world challenges in the areas of healthcare, transportation, Open Data and public service delivery.
+Fellows will work with a team of data scientists, software developers, coders and other experts from GovTech’s Government Digital Services team and other government agencies on a range of data and digital projects that aim to tackle real-world challenges in the areas of healthcare, transportation, Open Data and public service delivery.

 These will include building transformational digital services and analytics platforms, as well as experimental apps and analytics projects for the public good.